ArchipelagoMW/Archipelago/worlds/notia/docs/en_Noita.md

 ## What does randomization do to this game?

 Noita is a procedurally generated Roguelike.
 During runs in Noita you will find potions, wands, spells, perks and chests.
-For purposes of Archipelago multiworld functionality, collecting chests and reaching holy mountains, results in an item check.
+For purposes of Archipelago multiworld functionality, collecting chests, results in an item check.
 Noita items that can be found in other players games include, gold, max health increase, spell refresh, wands and perks.
 Additionally, within your player settings yaml you can enable "Bad items" in the pool, resulting in negative affects on the Noita world.

 As chests are quite rare in the Noita world, options in the Archipelago Noita mod allow you to set a kil count spawn for chests.